Shanig03/Communication-Networks-Final-Project/README.md

+This project was developed as part of a university course assignment on Network Communications.

 # README: Network Communications Final Project #
 This project comprises two independent tasks related to network traffic analysis and machine learning.
 Each task is described separately below.